Contents

 - The user permissions for the shared calendar can be

-adjusted on the Sharing tab of the
+adjusted on the Sync tab of the

 Calendar Properties